Search powered by AI

 Unfortunately, it's not just all that tempting food that stands in the way of your efforts to achieve or maintain a healthy weight.
 Technology has altered Americans' lifestyle.
 Most of us, most of the time can be found sitting—in front of a computer or TV, in a car, at a restaurant.
 About a quarter of adults—and an even greater percentage of women—report they are sedentary and engage in no physical activity during leisure time, and less than half exercise regularly.
 And as women age, their tendency to be sedentary steadily increases.

-Being overweight increases your risk for many diseases.
-If you are overweight, you are more likely to develop heart disease and stroke, the leading causes of death for both men and women in the United States.
+Having overweight increases your risk for many diseases.
+If you have overweight, you are more likely to develop heart disease and stroke, the leading causes of death for both men and women in the United States.

-Overweight people are more likely to have high blood pressure, a major risk factor for heart disease and stroke, and high cholesterol, also a risk factor.
-They're twice as likely to develop type 2 diabetes—a major cause of death, heart disease, kidney disease, stroke, amputation and blindness—as those not overweight.
+People with overweight are more likely to have high blood pressure, a major risk factor for heart disease and stroke, and high cholesterol, also a risk factor.
+They're twice as likely to develop type 2 diabetes—a major cause of death, heart disease, kidney disease, stroke, amputation and blindness—as those who do not have overweight.

 It all seems so simple: eat less, exercise, lose weight.
 But few people succeed in losing more than a few pounds on diets and even fewer succeed in maintaining that weight loss.
 An estimated 90 percent of dieters regain the weight in five years.
 One reason is that many factors other than overeating can play a part in weight, including your genetic makeup, cultural influences and natural hormonal and neurologic regulators.

-On the flip side, some women are underweight, despite having tried to achieve or maintain a "normal" weight.
-Having a metabolism that burns too many calories can be as dangerous as being overweight.
-Underweight women are susceptible to vitamin and mineral deficiencies, resulting in a loss of bone density and muscle tissue.
+On the flip side, some women are underweight, despite having tried to achieve or maintain a healthy weight.
+Having a metabolism that burns too many calories can be as dangerous as having overweight.
+Women who are below their healthy weight are susceptible to vitamin and mineral deficiencies, resulting in a loss of bone density and muscle tissue.

 A Word About Teens